 - Xander is pissed that Buffy ran away from Sunnydale (she left to deal with her grief), and so patronizingly calls her leaving "selfish and stupid", says she's being an "idiot" for having trouble verbalizing her feelings, and belittles the months of emotional trauma she endured before running away as "boy troubles".
 And he does it in front of dozens of her classmates!

-- Likewise Joyce accuses Buffy of running away to punish her, and can't understand how much Buffy is bound to her profession by fate, not choice.
+- Likewise Joyce accuses Buffy of running away to punish her, though she at least has the saving grace that she genuinely doesn't (yet) understand how much Buffy is bound to her profession by fate, not choice.

 - Willow surprisingly, though less so than Xander.
 When Buffy returns, she completely ignores her to the point of throwing her a "welcome home" party where she doesn't have to talk to her.
 And right to the end, she keeps complaining that Buffy wasn't there to hold her hand during Willow's entirely voluntary experiments with witchcraft over the summer, and that she had no-one to talk to about her apparently quite conflict-free relationship with Oz.
 She acts like this is somehow equivalent to what Buffy is dealing with, like being forced to murder the man she loved.
 (Though at this point Willow doesn't know yet that her re-ensoulment of Angel worked.)